Kartaverse/PT-Data-Nodes-Docs/docs/README.md

 ## PT Node Categories

-The PT data nodes are separated into the following categories and sub-categories based upon the function they perform:
+The PT data nodes are separated into the following categories and sub-categories based on the function they perform:

 Flow
 - ptSwitch